What if you could create a space where people with shared interests connect, learn, and grow together?

 However, creating a space that keeps people engaged and invested requires thoughtful planning.

-This guide will walk you through the steps to build a strong foundation, bring in the right members, and transform your vision into a thriving online community.
+This guide will walk you through the steps to build a strong foundation and transform your vision into a thriving brand community.

 Define the Purpose and Niche of Your Community